ajeromelittle/al1125/docs/AI_EXPERIENCE_REPORT.md

 I gave Claude the business requirements and asked for help with test cases.
 It generated way more edge cases than I would have thought of on my own and organized everything into utility classes.

 ### Refactoring
-Every time I realized I misunderstood a requirement (like what "chargeable days" actually meant), Claude helped me refactor all the affected code consistently across the project.
+Every time I realized AI misunderstood a requirement (like what "chargeable days" actually meant), Claude helped me refactor all the affected code consistently across the project.

 ---